janiluuk/L4D2_DLR/README.md

 # L4D2 DLR Talents
 This is anniversary update for the infamous DLR mode for Left 4 Dead 2.
-Original is from 2013
+Original is from 2013.
+Brutal and fun alternative for modern co-op shooters and major upgrade for original game.

+Recommended play mode is Versus, but works also in other modes.

 ## Changes: